Running/Jogging Trails and Tips

 To Hotel Plaza Boulevard & Beyond

-5. Some trails close at dusk for safety reasons, such as poor/no lighting or animal activity.
-Please heed any warning signs.
+- Some trails close at dusk for safety reasons, such as poor/no lighting or animal activity.
+Heed any warning signs.

-9. Enjoy your surroundings as you run.
+- Enjoy your surroundings as you run.
 The horticulturists at Walt Disney World work hard to make the landscaping enhance the resort experience.
-Take time to smell the roses.
+Take time to smell the roses (maybe even literally!).

-10. If you are planning on doing any type of speed work be careful to avoid other people.
-This is not only a matter of courtesy, but one of safety.
+- If you are planning on doing any type of speed work be careful to avoid other people.
+This is not only a matter of courtesy but one of safety.
 Make sure that your course allows a clear view of people who may be in front of you for at least 30 yards.
 Better yet, save the speed work until you return home.

-12. Don’t forget that you are on vacation – it’s ok to miss a day or two, or stick to a more relaxed and easy pace.
+- Don’t forget that you are on vacation – it’s okay to miss a day or two or stick to a more relaxed and easy pace.
 Don’t allow running to be a distraction for the rest of the family.